Skip to main content

 How it Works

-1. Run Linter: The first run step simulates executing a linter command.
-In a real-world scenario, you would replace echo "..." with your actual linter command (e.g., eslint --format compact src/).
-The output of this command is expected to be a list of file paths, one per line, that contain linter errors.
-Giving the step an ID (lint_errors) makes it easy to reference later.
+1. Run Linter: The lint_errors run step simulates executing a linter command.
+In a real-world scenario, you would replace echo "..." with your actual linter command (for example eslint --format compact src/).
+The output is expected to be a list of file paths, one per line.

-2. Iterate and Fix: The for_each step takes the output from the linter (outputs.lint_errors), splits it into individual file paths, filters out any empty strings (from potential trailing newlines), and then iterates over each file.
+2. Iterate and Fix: The graph moves from lint_errors to fix_lint_errors.
+This for_each step takes outputs.lint_errors, splits it into file paths, filters out empty strings, and iterates over each file.
 The optional numeric input inputs.maxErrors limits the workload.

 • For each file path, a new Coding agent is spawned.